Generative “AI” for Programming

 Artisanal, compliant, and tested software is good software.
 Code that is autocompleted, even with a programmer’s acquiescence, is never guaranteed to be relevant, appropriate, nor compliant.
 By design, chatbots cannot reason.
 Any semblance of reasoning in their output is a “brittle mirage” built with “fluent nonsense,” in the words of Zhao et al (14–15).
-What is more, because their training corpora are already fairly comprehensive, the models are unlikely to perform any better in the future than they do today (Coveney and Succi, passim).
+What is more, because their training corpora are already fairly comprehensive, and already being polluted by generated texts, the models are unlikely to perform better in the future than they do today (Coveney and Succi).
+Some professionals have decided it is only appropriate to generate throwaway projects, rather than durable and valuable code (Newport).

 Code generation only works well when an expert human — the programmer — supervises.
 Neither prompt engineering nor chain-of-thought reasoning nor strategic repetition can eliminate this requirement.
-One interactive system for increasing generator replicability “with humans in the loop,” using a strict data pipeline and multiple qualifying rounds of assessments by human experts (Shah, passim).
+One interactive system for increasing generator replicability “with humans in the loop” uses a strict data pipeline and multiple qualifying rounds of assessments by human experts (Shah).
 If such a formal methodology seems complicated, that reflects the complexity of the design problems at hand.
+Unfortunately, the process of prompting generative models and evaluating their output prevents programmers from entering the flow state where they are most effective (Dargo).

 You probably know that “AI” is environmentally costly and legally dubious.
-It is also artifically cheap; venture capital seeking to capture market share underwrites today’s loss leading free services.
-The generative inferences are likely to become very expensive once users are locked in, perhaps over $100,000 per developer per year (Szyszka, passim).
-The development of data centers that employ almost no-one but require huge amounts of power and water is finding opposition worldwide.
+It is also artifically cheap; venture capital seeking to capture market share underwrites today’s loss-leading free services.
+The generative inferences are likely to become very expensive once users are locked in; in one estimate, over $100,000 per developer per year (Szyszka).
+The development of data centers that employ almost no-one but require huge amounts of power and water is finding opposition worldwide; Amnesty International considers generative systems abusive of human rights.

 Bibliography